-Standard 3.3: Policies and procedures Documented policies and procedures for the prevention and control of infection reflect current accepted good practice and relevant legislative requirements and are readily available and are implemented in the organisation.
+practice and relevant legislative requirements and are readily available and are implemented in the organisation.
 These policies and procedures are practical, safe, and appropriate/suitable for the type of service provided.
-FA There are infection control policies and procedures appropriate for the size and complexity of the service.
-Polices are developed at support office and reviewed on a regular basis and up dated as needed.
-The infection control manual outlines a comprehensive range of policies, standards and guidelines and includes the infection control programme, responsibilities and oversight, training, and education of staff.
 Standard 3.4: Education The organisation provides relevant education on infection control to all service providers, support staff, and consumers.
 FA The infection control coordinator is responsible for coordinating/providing education and training to staff and has completed on line training and is booked for the DHB training in infection control.
 Infection control education has been provided in the past year.
 Staff receive education on orientation and one-on-one training as required.
 Information is provided to residents and visitors that is appropriate to their needs.
-Resident education occurs during care and as needed.
 Standard 3.5: Surveillance Surveillance for infection is carried out in accordance with agreed objectives, priorities, and methods that have been specified in the infection control programme.
 FA Infection surveillance is an integral part of the infection control programme and is described in the Arvida infection control manual.
 Monthly infection data is collected for all infections based on signs and symptoms of infection.
-Interventions are added to the care plan when the resident has an infection.
 Surveillance of all infections is entered onto a monthly infection summary.
 This data is monitored and evaluated monthly and annually.
 Outcomes and actions are discussed at quality meetings.
 If there is an emergent issue, it is acted upon in a timely manner.
-Standard 2.1.1: Restraint minimisation Services demonstrate that the use of restraint is actively minimised.
-FA The service has documented systems in place to ensure the use of restraint is actively minimised.
+There have been no out breaks since the previous audit.
+Standard 2.1.1: Restraint FA The service has documented systems in place to ensure the use of restraint is actively minimised.
 Policies and procedures include definition of restraint and enabler that are congruent with the definition in NZS 8134.2.
-The clinical manager is the restraint coordinator.
-At the time of the audit there were no residents using any restraints and one resident using an enabler (bed rail).
-Enabler use is voluntary.
-All necessary assessments and evaluations had been completed in relation to the enabler.
+There minimisation were no residents with restraints or using an enabler at the time of the audit.
+Staff education on restraint Services demonstrate that the use of restraint is actively minimised. minimisation and management of challenging behaviour has been provided.